pydanny/pydanny-event-notes/PyconAU2011/zen_of_python.rst

 * Avoid platform ties, but not religiously
-* Don't bother the user with detais
+* Don't bother the user with details

 Beautiful is better than ugly